PS2Sanctuary/Sanctuary.Census/README.md

 Jump right in by heading to [https://census.lithafalcon.cc/get/ps2](https://census.lithafalcon.cc/get/ps2) to view the available collections.
 Auto-generated API documentation can be found [here](https://census.lithafalcon.cc/api-doc/index.html).

+Sanctuary.Census has a (somewhat primitive) 'realtime' event-stream.
+Events are pushed every five seconds when operating nominally, but are likely to come in bursts with up to a minute of downtime, and occasionally may fail completely for a particular server for multiple hours.

+- Connect at `wss://census.lithafalcon.cc/streaming`.
+- Compatible with the official Census' event stream.
+- Valid event names: `WorldPopulationUpdate`, `MapStateUpdate`.

 > **Warning**:
 > Please read the [migrating from Census](docs/migrating-from-census.md) documentation to get an overview of any differences between
 > Sanctuary.Census and the official Census.